Shoplifting is on the rise. So are solutions.

 The National Retail Federation found that inventory loss amounted to $94.5 billion in 2021.
 Some say this is hardly cause for alarm: This rate of “shrink,” averaging 1.4% of revenue, is similar to previous years.

 Others see crime on the rise.
-When Business.org surveyed 700 small-businesses owners, it found a 54% spike in peak-season shoplifting in 2021.
+When Business.org surveyed 700 small-business owners, it found a 54% spike in peak-season shoplifting in 2021.
 New York City reported a similar jump in shoplifting complaints between 2021 and 2022.

 Some stores have started locking everything up in plexiglass.
 Power tools sold at Lowe’s only work once the bar code gets scanned.